perevalovds/ofxUniversalMedia/README.md

 But JPEG doesn't support alpha-channel, so for sequences with alpha-channel you need to use **ofxUniversalMediaImage**.

 It's appropriate for using as video player, but you must to encode your videos to JPEG image sequences, without audio.

+It loads the whole sequence to memory too, see **ofxUniversalMediaImage** notes.

 Requirements: **ofxTurboJpeg** addon (I tested it on my fork of the addon).